pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/_index.md

 * `secure_connections` Enables or Disables Secure Connections and MITM Protection.
 * `mtu` Maximum Transmission Unit (MTU) is the maximum length of an ATT packet.
 Value must be between `23` and `200`.

 With our development boards it defaults to using the internal antenna, but in the case of an OEM module, the antenna pin (`P12`) is not used, so it's free to be used for other things.
-With our development boards it defaults to using the internal antenna, but in the case of an OEM module, the antenna pin (`P12`) is not used, so it's free to be used for other things.
     Initialises and enables the Bluetooth radio in BLE mode.